 (7) An employment contract with the head of a municipal school is concluded by the rural municipality or city mayor or an official authorised by the mayor.
-An employment contract with the head of a state school is concluded by the minister responsible for the field or an official authorised by the minister.
+An employment contract with the head of a state school is concluded by the minister in charge of the policy sector or an official authorised by the minister.
 [RT I, 11.07.2013, 1 - entry into force 01.09.2013]